Web Analytics Made Easy - Statcounter

 Does your air temperature, at any time of the year, get below freezing for any length of time?
 With sensitive palms be watchful, as you might have to give them an overcoat!

 Let's look for the easiest palms to go with.
-That will be cold tolerant species.
+That will be Cold Tolerant Species.

 And in desert climates, we've got to combine the drought tolerant with the cold tolerant.
 Where I live in Tucson AZ, that's what we have to do!
-That's why our backyard palms are the Mexican Blue & Mediterranean Fan.
+That's why our Backyard Palms are the Mexican Blue & Mediterranean Fan.

 Some pinnate fronds are also suitable in these climes.
 Yet many more are better in lower deserts, fewer in high deserts.
 Let's see what we find.